Introduction To Flask-Admin

 These inline forms can be customized.
 Have a look at the API documentation for inline_models().

-To enable csv export of the model view:
+To enable csv export of the model view with including and excluding specific columns, data formatting options, and type-based formatters:

 can_export = True